Weather radar: Echotops

 Aviation is a heavy user of radar data.
 One map particularly important in this field is the Echotops for flight planning and avoidance of dangerous weather.
-Most country weather radars are scanning enough angles to have a 3D set of data over the area of coverage.
+Most country weather radars scan enough angles to have a 3D set of data over the area of coverage.
 It is relatively easy to estimate the maximum altitude at which precipitation is found within the volume.
-However, those are not the tops of clouds as they always extend above the precipitation.
+However, those are not the tops of clouds, as they always extend above the precipitation.

 Vertical cross sections

-To know the vertical structure of clouds, in particular thunderstorms or the level of the melting layer, a vertical cross-section product of the radar data is available to meteorologist.
+To know the vertical structure of clouds, in particular thunderstorms or the level of the melting layer, a vertical cross-section product of the radar data is available to meteorologists.
 This is done by displaying only the data along a line, from coordinates A to B, taken from the different angles scanned.

 Range Height Indicator

-When a weather radar is scanning in only one direction vertically, it obtains high resolution data along a vertical cut of the atmosphere.
-The output of this sounding is called a Range Height Indicator (RHI) which is excellent for viewing the detailed vertical structure of a storm.
-This is different from the vertical cross section mentioned above by the fact that the radar is making a vertical cut along specific directions and does not scan over the entire 360 degrees around the site.
-This kind of sounding and product is typically only available on research radars.
+When a weather radar is scanning in only the vertical axis, it can obtain data at the same resolution as PPI scans, as opposed to the often coarse interpolation from volumes, of which the scans therein are often separated in time by several minutes and thousands of feet.
+This output is called a Range Height Indicator (RHI), which is excellent for viewing the detailed smaller-scale vertical structure of a storm.
+As mentioned, this is different from the vertical cross section mentioned above, namely due to the fact that the radar antenna is scanning solely vertically, and does not scan over the entire 360 degrees around the site.
+This kind of product is typically only available on research radars.

 Radar networks

 Over the past few decades, radar networks have been extended to allow the production of composite views covering large areas.
-For instance, all major countries such as the United States, Canada, much of Europe and Japan, produce images that include all of their radars.
-This is not a trivial task.
+For instance, countries such as the United States, Canada, Australia, Japan, and much of Europe, combine images from their radar network into a singular display.

 In fact, such a network can consist of different types of radar with different characteristics like beam width, wavelength and calibration.
-These differences have to be taken into account when matching data across the network, particularly to decide what data to use when two radars cover the same point.
+These differences have to be taken into account when matching data across the network, particularly when deciding what data to use when two radars cover the same point.
 If one uses the stronger echo but it comes from the most distant radar, one uses returns that are from higher altitude coming from rain or snow that might evaporate before reaching the ground (virga).
-If one uses data from the closest radar, it might be attenuated passing through a thunderstorm.
+If one uses data from the closest radar, it might be attenuated by passing through a thunderstorm.
 Composite images of precipitations using a network of radars are made with all those limitations in mind.

 Automatic algorithms

-To help meteorologists spot dangerous weather, mathematical algorithms have been introduced in the weather radar treatment programs.
+To help meteorologists spot dangerous weather, mathematical algorithms have been introduced in the weather radar treatment programmes.
 These are particularly important in analyzing the Doppler velocity data as they are more complex.
 The polarization data will even need more algorithms.